canhorn/EventHorizon.Blazor.TypeScript.Interop.Generator/README.md

 ## TypeScript Parser

-The generation relies heavily the TypeScript Abstract Syntax Tree, and so the code includes ways to parse the source files into a AST representation for easier generation.
+The generation relies heavily on the TypeScript Abstract Syntax Tree and so the code includes ways to parse the source files into a AST representation for easier generation.

-To do this the code has two supported parser types, .NET and NodeJS, to do realtime parse the code.
-Using a .NET library it is able to do very quick parsing, but since it has not been maintained it can not handle complex or modern TypeScript syntax.
+The code has two supported parser types, .NET and NodeJS, to do realtime parsing of code.
+Using a .NET library it's able to do very quick parsing, but since it has not been maintained it can not handle complex or modern TypeScript syntax.
-But with the NodeJS TypeScript parser it can do modern, more complex TypeScript syntax, but with the trade off of in speed.
+But with the NodeJS TypeScript parser it can handle modern more complex TypeScript syntax, but with the trade off of in speed.

+> Having NodeJS installed is required to use the NodeJS TypeScript parser.
+(This is required when using the parser with the Tool)

 ## Supported API's Generated